bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

 Batch Engine Simulator
 -------------------------------

-It is a class for testing implementation of :ref:`batch-module` (Executor).
+It is a class for testing implementation of a `batch module <http://streamjuggler.readthedocs.io/en/develop/SJ_Modules.html#batch-module>`_ (Executor).

 The simulator imitates the behavior of the :ref:`Batch_Streaming_Engine` (stateful mode): it sends envelopes to the Executor, allows invoking checkpoint's handlers, gets data from output streams and state.